As long as she can remember, Alex Mallick has considered herself a defender and protector, “a guardian of people.”

 This past year, Mallick was instrumental in getting criminal justice laws passed, such as SB 394, SB 395, SCR 48 and AB 1308.

-After working with Human Rights Watch, Mallick went on to found her own organization, Restore Justice.
+After working with Human Rights Watch, she went on to found her own organization, Restore Justice.
 Restore Justice works with currently and formerly incarcerated people, survivors of crime, district attorneys, legislators and others to restore our communities.

 “I want to see people who have been in prison get out and do incredible things in their communities,” she says.